 As an English instructor, I believe that writing and literary studies can foster conversations across disciplinary, historical, and cultural boundaries.
 I am committed to enabling my students to approach diverse perspectives with open minds; to construct nuanced, well-researched arguments; and to express their ideas in clear, engaging prose.
-I aim to center voices from numerous racial, religious, national, and gender identities, while working to support students’ personal learning goals.
-Above all, I believe that the skills students develop in my courses – close reading, critical thinking, precise writing – should continue to enrich their lives beyond the university.
+I work to center voices from various ethnic, racial, religious, and gender identities, while supporting students’ personal learning goals.
+Above all, I believe that the skills students develop in my courses — close reading, critical thinking, precise writing — should continue to enrich their lives beyond the university.

 Teaching Certifications and Training

 - I hold a Teaching Certificate from the Center for Teaching and Learning at the University of Pennsylvania.

 - During and after this program, I attended six CTL pedagogy workshops on: Accessibility and Inclusion for Students and Instructors with Disabilities, Designing for Equity and Engagement in Online Teaching, Fostering Student Participation, Giving Feedback on Written Assignments, Supporting Trans and Gender Non-Conforming Students, and Teaching As/For Public Engagement.

-- I have completed two full-term pedagogy seminars offered by the Departments of English at the University of Pennsylvania (Spring 2018) and The Ohio State University (Fall 2015).
+- I completed two semester-long pedagogy seminars offered by the Departments of English at the University of Pennsylvania (Spring 2018) and The Ohio State University (Fall 2015).

 Courses Taught as Instructor of Record